Set decorator: Collaboration

 The Set Decorator attends concept production meetings, scouts, safety classes, legal clearance briefings, product placement meetings, and ongoing conferences with the Production Designer, Director, Producers, the Art Department and Accounting.

 The Set Decorator maintains communication with fellow Key Department Heads, including the Assistant Director, Director of Photography, Gaffer, Propmaster, Construction Coordinator, Lead Scenic Artist, Location Manager, Costume Designer, Greensman, Special Effects Coordinator, Key Grip, Production Sound Mixer, Visual Effects Producer, and Stunt Coordinator.
 This ensures a smooth flow of information to fulfill the visual and technical requirements of the production.

 The Set Decorator opens every set ensuring that the Director is satisfied, and makes any changes necessary.

 Scheduling

-The Set Decorator works with his or her staff to develop a schedule of fabricating and procuring the set dressing elements.
+The Set Decorator works with their staff to develop a schedule of fabricating and procuring the set dressing elements.
 Working with the Leadperson and Location Manager, the Dress/Strike schedule is developed, dictated by the shooting schedule.
 This defines the labor budget for the Set Decoration department.